dick-jo/drac-jr/README.md

 # Drac Jr.
-An itty bitty dark mode handler
+An itty bitty web design tool for handling dark mode the right way

-Drac Jr works via CSS Data Attributes allowing for dark mode styling using the `[data-theme=dark]` selector
+* Absolutely no bloat
+* 100% vanilla
+* No opinionated button/switch element - set `onClick={ToggleDark}` wherever you want
+* No smoke and mirrors - set actual dark mode values in css via the `[data-theme=dark]` data attribute selector
+* No blend-mode voodoo - keep all resultant colours completely predictable and explicitly defined

 ## Quick install: